AjaxArastoo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

- a script that creates a new global variable.
+ script that creates a new global variable.

 Name: BEST
 Value: School